BlogChatter Book Review – Hawkers of Kolkata

 Nothing really.
 I was thoroughly engaged and loved every chapter.
 There’s definitely an unconscious bias kicking in because I share the same affection for Kolkata as the author does.
 I am also ideologically bent towards understanding and connecting with those less privileged than us.
 As a novice reviewer, it’s hard to let go of that bias.
 There might be a couple of ambiguous sentences that I came across only when I read it as a reviewer.
 I didn’t mind it though.

-I thoroughly recommend this ebook to my readers and will include this recommendation for my Kolkata guide when I write it.
+I thoroughly recommend this ebook to my readers along with my comprehensive travel guide to Kolkata.
 I have been procrastinating it for long since there’s so much to say, but I am inspired to do so now.

 You can download the book for free in the BlogChatter Library.
 Note, it’s a limited period offer.
-You can also download my book “15 days in Europe” for free from the BlogChatter Library, travelogue section.
-This month I also completed one year of blogging!
-Read my post to know what I have learned in one year of travel blogging.
+You can also download my book “15 days in Europe” for free from the BlogChatter Library, the travelogue section.